Diversity, Disparity, Advocacy, Service

 Health, Economic and Educational Disparities

-Despite the Valley’s vast agricultural production, and rich ethnic & cultural makeup, hardships and inequalities threaten the health and future of our children.
+Despite the Valley’s vast agricultural production and rich ethnic and cultural makeup, hardships and inequalities threaten the health and future of our children.
 Food insecurity is widespread throughout the Valley, with up to 20% of the population in many counties unable to afford enough food to maintain a healthy diet.
 Healthy People 2010 reported obesity rates for children ages 12-17 in Fresno County near 20%, and Tulare County at a staggering 27%.